Variational approximate penalized credible regions for Bayesian grouped regression: Conclusion

 \section{Conclusion}

-We propose a fast and accurate approach to grouped variable selection by post-processing posterior summaries from a Bayesian high-dimensional linear models.
+We propose a fast and accurate approach to grouped variable selection for several high-dimensional Bayesian regression models by post-processing posterior summaries.
 Our proposed method accurately identifies significant groups through a grouped penalized credible region framework that post-processes posterior summaries.
 To achieve low computational cost, our method avoids estimating posterior summaries via potentially time-consuming stochastic sampling, and instead approximates these summaries using CAVI.
 The resultant estimator exhibits good theoretical properties including parameter consistency and variable selection consistency.
 Moreover, our theoretical analyses provides practical recommendations on the minimum number of CAVI cycles to run.
-The proposed method exhibits strong variable selection and predictive performance in numerical studies, often outperforming competing state-of-the-art approaches to Bayesian high-dimensional linear regression.
+Through a numerical study, our proposed method exhibits strong variable selection and predictive performance in both simulated and real datasets, often outperforming competing state-of-the-art approaches to Bayesian high-dimensional regression.
 Moreover, the numerical results confirm the importance of jointly incorporating a grouped shrinkage prior and grouped sparsity penalization within the proposed framework.
 A limitation of our work is that the proposed framework does not provide uncertainty quantification for the coefficient vector.
 Nevertheless, it already meets the modeling needs in a wide range of scenarios where the primary goals are grouped variable selection and accurate prediction.

-In summary, the proposed \texttt{VGPenCR} is a computationally efficient and accurate method for grouped variable selection and prediction in Bayesian high-dimensional linear models.
+In summary, the proposed \texttt{VGPenCR} is a computationally efficient and accurate method for grouped variable selection and prediction in Bayesian high-dimensional regression models.

 $\text{ }$